co-BPM: a Bayesian Model for Divergence Estimation: Introduction

-Despite of the success of these methods, they are insufficient in many scenarios.
-For example, since $\mathcal{X}$ and $\mathcal{Y}$ are two sets of random observations, one may be interested in the confidence (credible) intervals of estimated discrepancies \citep{Sricharan2010}, but deriving such quantities are non-trivial for these methods.
-Secondly, these methods and theories are all set up for a specific type of discrepancy and are usually not directly applicable to others.
-Thirdly, to the best of our knowledge, few experiments are conducted in dimensions larger than 3 in previous work \citep{Sricharan2010, Nguyen2010, Perez-Cruz2008}, even though most of the methods claim that there are no technical difficulties as one increases the number of dimensions.
-Finally, there is little work on tackling discrepancy estimation under the Bayesian perspective.
+Despite of the success of these methods, they are insufficient in several scenarios.
+Firstly, since $\mathcal{X}$ and $\mathcal{Y}$ are two sets of random samples, one may be interested in the confidence (credible) intervals of estimated divergences \citep{Sricharan2010}, but deriving such quantities are non-trivial for these methods.
+Secondly, these methods and theories are all set up for a specific type of divergence and are usually not directly applicable to others.
+Thirdly, based on our practical experience, previous work \citep{Sricharan2010, Nguyen2010, Perez-Cruz2008} faces challenges to scale to higher dimensions, even though most of the methods claim that there are no technical difficulties as the number of dimensions increases.

-In this paper, we introduce a single-shot Bayesian model, which we name as {\bf co}upled {\bf B}inary {\bf P}artition {\bf M}odel (co-BPM).
-Our model design is inspired by two key ideas.
-First, we use an adaptive partitioning scheme, which has been demonstrated to be more scalable (see Table \ref{extreme}) than traditional domain splitting methods such as histogram~\citep{Wang2005} or regular paving~\citep{Sainudiin2013}.
-Second, instead of partitioning based upon $\mathcal{Y}$ alone as in~\citep{Wang2005}, we force the domain $\Omega$ to be \emph{coupled} so that it is partitioned with respect to $\mathcal{X}$ and $\mathcal{Y}$ simultaneously.
-Therefore, our model is capable of capturing the landscape of both $\mathcal{X}$ and $\mathcal{Y}$, thus is more effective in estimating their discrepancies.
+In this paper, we introduce a single-shot bayesian model, which we name as {\bf co}upled {\bf B}inary {\bf P}artition {\bf M}odel (co-BPM).
+Our model is inspired by two key ideas.
+Firstly, we use an adaptive partitioning scheme, which has been demonstrated to be more scalable (see Table \ref{extreme}) than traditional domain-partitioning methods such as histogram \citep{Wang2005} or regular paving~\citep{Sainudiin2013}.
+Secondly, instead of partitioning based upon $\mathcal{Y}$ alone as in~\citep{Wang2005}, we force the domain $\Omega$ to be \emph{coupled} so that it is partitioned with respect to $\mathcal{X}$ and $\mathcal{Y}$ simultaneously.
+Therefore, our model is capable of capturing the landscapes of both $\mathcal{X}$ and $\mathcal{Y}$, thus is more effective in estimating their divergences.

-We highlight our contributions as follows: \begin{enumerate} \item To our knowledge, co-BPM is the first \emph{single-shot domain-partition} based Bayesian model for discrepancy estimation, that is scalable in both dimension and sample size. \item The specifically tailored MCMC sampling algorithm exploits the sequential buildup of binary partition for rapid mixing. \item The method is tested in 5 and 10 dimensional settings that are rare in previous work.
-Experiments show that we achieve better convergence and higher accuracy than other methods. \item We propose two \emph{variance reduction} approaches that are effective for discrepancies involving divisions (e.g., in $\alpha-$divergence). \end{enumerate}
+We highlight our contributions as follows: \begin{enumerate} \item co-BPM is a \emph{single-shot domain-partition} based bayesian model for divergence estimation, that is scalable in both dimension and sample size. \item Our specifically tailored MCMC sampling algorithm exploits the sequential buildup of binary partition for rapid mixing. \item co-BPM enjoys convincing accuracy and demonstrates superior performance in machine learning tasks such as clustering and classification. \end{enumerate}